 Many smaller dogs, particularly male dogs, have a very strong need to urinate frequently.
 They do it to remove all the unwanted things, but also, they do it to mark territory or as an escape from a place of confinement.
-But why does your dog have to do that?
-What causes a dog to pee often?
+Why Does My Dog Have To Pee So Often?

 Are you one of the many small dog owners wondering if your dog peeing often has a health problem?
 Do you think he or she is just trying to “self-medicate” to get rid of the unpleasant odors in the house, or maybe they are just being naughty?
 It’s no secret that dogs can suffer from urinary tract infection and bladder stones in addition to their peeing habits.

 First, do not let your dog run around the house all day long.
 Make sure that they have someplace where they can go for potty breaks.
 Once your dog can use the bathroom at a regular schedule, you can start to teach them to go to a designated area for potty breaks and this will help your dog to get used to it.

 Many people assume that aging causes dog peeing, and they are right to some extent.

 Aging causes a gradual change in the urinary tract.
 The urethra, the tube that carries urine out of the body, thins out.
 In some cases, a dog may have a blockage on its urethra while they are young, and this can be solved with surgery.

 So what exactly is causing the change?
 Aging is due to several things, including decreased production of the hormone prolactin.
 Prolactin controls the reproductive system, and it decreases as we age.
 This can affect both male and female dogs, although females tend to be affected more often.
 Age also affects the muscles of the urethra.
 Older dogs tend to experience more pain and discomfort while urinating, so this can result in them trying to urinate often.